Last Updated on March 1, 2021 by Shaun Snapp

 - It almost seems in many cases that Diginomica simply repeats what they are told by SAP.

-In this article, we will cover Diginomica’s coverage of S/4HANA.
+In this article, we will cover Diginomica’s terrible coverage of SAP S/4HANA.

 As is usually the case, Diginomica receives most of its information about SAP by interviewing senior resources at SAP.